-I. Verbal Abuse/Intimidation
+I. Intimidation

 No student or staff member shall be subjected to verbal abuse or intimidation of any kind.
-Verbal abuse including gender/ethnic/sexual orientation/disability/height/weight will result in an automatic out of school suspension.
+Intimidation and harassment, whether through verbal abuse, images, or symbols, are strictly prohibited.
+Intimidation including gender/ethnic/sexual orientation/disability/height/weight will result in an automatic out of school suspension.

-J. Sexual Harassment
+I. Sexual Harassment